-- The contents of all documents and materials obtained for review purposes and discussion during the meetings of MÜDEKs Executive Board as well as MAK are considered confidential information.
+- All documents obtained for review and discussion purposes during the meetings of MÜDEK’s Executive Board as well as MAK are considered confidential documents and their contents as confidential information.

-- The contents of such documents and any accreditation actions may be disclosed only by staff dealing with this specific matter, and only under predefined appropriate circumstances.
+- The contents of such documents and any accreditation decisions may be disclosed only by the staff in charge and under defined conditions.

-- Members of MÜDEKs boards, MÜDEK employees, and program evaluators shall sign a Confidentiality and Ethical Conduct Statement, indicating that they understand these principles of confidentiality and that they will duly observe them.
+- Members of MÜDEK boards, MÜDEK employees, and program evaluators shall sign a Confidentiality and Ethics Statement given in the annex of the MÜDEK Code of Ethics, stating that they understand and respect these principles of confidentiality.

 ARTICLE 12 Internal Auditing and Quality Assurance

 - Appeals to the accreditation decisions made by MÜDEK, requests for reconsideration and requests for revisits may be made only in response to “not to accredit” decisions.

 - Such appeals or claims may be based only upon the grounds that the “not to accredit” decision was inappropriate because of errors of fact or failure to conform to the published criteria, policies or directives of MÜDEK.